 Enzoic for Active Directory

 Continuous password protection helps prevent ongoing use of compromised passwords and remediation is fully automated.

-With cracking dictionaries and credentials exposed in data breaches, it is easy for bad actors to attack Active Directory.
+With cracking dictionaries and exposed credentials, it is easy for bad actors to attack Active Directory.

-Enzoic enhances your existing password policies so they automatically restrict the selection of commonly-used, expected, or compromised passwords.
+Enzoic enhances existing password policies so they automatically restrict the selection of commonly-used, expected, or compromised passwords.
 It then automates continuous password monitoring to ensure those passwords don’t become vulnerable later.
+It is an enhanced password policy enforcer that also checks for leaked passwords.

-Enzoic meets the NIST 800-63b requirements for real-time detection of unsafe passwords and eliminating the need for periodic password expiration.
+Enzoic aids with NIST 800-63b requirements for real-time detection of unsafe passwords and eliminating the need for periodic password expiration.

 How it works: